 So, I decided to put this post together show casing one of the kits by Sankei.
 There are actually quite a few around by different manufacturers but I think the one thing all the small ones have in common is the price...
 At 18GBP, they are not cheap.

-For my first attempt I went with number 5 in the mini series, a Totoro one I bought when I visited Ghibli Museum.
+For my first attempt I went with number 5 in the mini series, a Totoro one I bought when I visited Ghibli Museum (you can get these from the Loft department store in Shibuya too or from Rakuten).
 Difficulty level was one star.
-For a complete amateur who was doing this the first time it took 5 – 6 hours of time so, be prepared to leave a day free for it, lol.
+For a complete amateur who was doing this the first time it took 5 - 6 hours of time so, be prepared to leave a day free for it, lol.

 What you'll need...